DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Skin Benefits of Sweet Orange Oil in a DIY Coffee Scrub

-In addition to swapping out the coconut oil in my DIY coffee scrub recipe, I also chose to use blood orange essential oil.
+In addition to swapping out the coconut oil in my DIY coffee scrub, I also chose to use blood orange essential oil.
 I chose this natural essential oil for several reasons.
 Not only does sweet orange essential oil offer uplifting aromatherapeutic benefits, it also has anti-inflammatory skin care properties.
 And it has been proven effective at preventing acne and other dermatitis related issues.
 It can also aid in clearing up existing acne breakouts and further promote healing.
 So skin looks healthy and feels amazing.

 Additional Coffee Body Scrub Ingredients